danwells96/ARISES/DocFiles/Sections/Graph.md

 #### `drawMiddleBand`
 * **Description:**
-This function draws a rectangle with orgin (0,0) - top left corner, and extends itself to the reqired height (30% of total height).
-After it draws/marks, it colours the marked area with selected color.
+This function draws a rectangle with orgin (0,0) - top left corner, and extends itself to the required height (30% of total height).
+After it draws/marks, it colours the marked area with the selected color.

 * **Returns:**
 This would give the background of image below (without the range bars).